ibm-cloud-docs/vmwaresolutions/vsphere/vs_addingservers.md

 Review the following information applicable to all Flexible instances:

 * You can add up to 59 ESXi servers to a Flexible instance.
-* You can add ESXi servers either with vSphere 7.0u3 or vSphere 8.0u2.
+* You can add ESXi servers either with vSphere 7 or vSphere 8.
+For more information, see [BOM for VCF for Classic - Flexible](/docs/vmwaresolutions?topic=vmwaresolutions-vs_bom).
 * For existing instances with VMware vSphere® 6.5 or 6.7, you cannot add ESXi servers.
 To add ESXi servers, upgrade your vSphere® software to 7.0.
 For more information, see [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).

 {{site.data.content.attnnote-addhost-byol}}